 Information about the course Crash Course.

-MD's starting out on a PhD project often find they lack knowledge of some of the basic scientific concepts needed for biomedical research.
-This series of lectures serves as a crash course to help them find their bearings.
+MD's starting out on a PhD project often find they lack knowledge of some of the basic scientific concepts needed for biomedical research or don't know whether they have the 'scientific mind set".
+This series of lectures serves as a crash course to help them get into this mind set.
+By using a critical, historic, approach (revolving around the question: "how did we come to know what we know?"), a few of the developments and concepts in physics, chemistry, biochemistry and biology will be introduced.
+The main objective is to foster critical thinking and enthusiasm for science.

-The course runs twice a year and consists of three 2-hour lectures on Thursday and Friday, in the week immediately preceding the Mass Spectrometry, Proteomics and Protein Research course.
+The course runs twice a year and consists of several lectures on Wednesday, Thursday and (as an extra option for those participants interested in metabolism, biochemistry and cell biology) Friday mornings (09.00 - 13.00 hrs).
 The course is organized by the AMC Department of Medical Biochemistry.

 Metabolism (catabolism and anabolism), nucleic acids, lipids, sugars, glycolipids, energy-rich compounds (ATP etc.), amino acids, peptide bond formation, proteins and protein structure.